openvinotoolkit/model_server/docs/custom_model_loader.md

 Step-8: Run inference & Review the results

 ```
-< python3 face_detection.py --batch_size 1 --width 300 --height 300 --input_images_dir images --output_dir results --model_name sampleloader-model >
+python3 face_detection.py --batch_size 1 --width 300 --height 300 --input_images_dir images --output_dir results --model_name sampleloader-model
 ```

-####A note on blacklisting the model:
+#### A note on blacklisting the model:
 Even though a model is specified the config file, based on certain conditions, for example license expiry, the model may needs to be disabled.
 To demonstrate this capability, this sample loader allows the users to specify an optional parameter "enable_file" in "custom_loader_options" in configuration file.
-The file needs to be present at the same base path as models
+The file needs to be present at the same base path as models.

-Incase user want to black list the model, create the file specified with a single line **DISABLED**.
-The customloader checks for this file periodically and if present with required string marks the model for unloading.
-To load the model back either removed this string or remove the file.
+If user wants to black list the model, create the file with specified name and add a single line **DISABLED** to the file.
+The customloader checks for this file periodically and if present with required string, marks the model for unloading.
+To reload the model either remove the string from file or delete the file.